chakri1804/sumohana_AI_ML/assign_2/README.md

 Consider [1e-5,0.1] for 300 nearest neighbors gives a label -1 where as looking at the dataset, the trend is clear that the labels are assigned depending on where they are on the R2 plane

-Also, an interesting observation is that
+Also, an interesting observation is that [0,0] or whenever the probabilty of two classes is equal for any sample, it has been assigned to -1 as a hard rule